ltroin/llm_attack_defense_arena/readme.md

     ```bash
     python main.py --model [Model to be downloaded] --need-download "true"
     ```
+    After downloading model, you will find it under `./models/<your model>`

 2. **Running an Attack**:
     If you are running Tap or Pair, Please also downlaod `vicuna13`